 Go through the course at your own pace.
 The course, offered via Udemy (sort of an online university) has "lifetime availability," meaning you can go back and brush up anytime in the future.
 Message me inside the course with any questions or comments.
 Normally, I'll get back to you fairly quickly, unless of course, I'm out in the boonies somewhere, but then I'll get back to you as soon as I can get back in front of a computer.

 Further, I've made every effort to make this in-depth video course as affordable as possible.
-At $20 (just $10 for you, my web-site visitor because you get a 50% discount), it's about the cost of a typical book.
+At $20 (just $10 for you, my web-site visitor because you get a 50% discount), it's about the cost of an inexpensive book.
 But instead of a paper-and-glue book, you get four hours of detailed video instruction, in which I take you step by step through the navigation process.
 My goal in providing this instruction is that you learn to navigate across any terrain, day or night.

 So, are you ready to go?
 Are you ready to learn to navigate like, well, a navigator?
 If so, click below, and let's get going.
-The link will take you over to Udemy.com where you will find more info on my course.
-You can even watch some of the lectures as a preview to the course.
-To register, just click the TAKE THIS COURSE button, an that will get you over to my course page at Udemy.com.
+The link will take you over to Udemy.com where you'll find more info on my course.
+You can even watch some of the lectures as a preview.
+To register, just click the TAKE THIS COURSE button, and that will get you over to my course page at Udemy.com.
 From there, you can register.
 Once registered, please be sure to send me a "hello" message through the course's messaging system.
 I'll enjoy hearing from you.